openanolis/dragonball-sandbox/crates/dbs-address-space/README.md

-# db-address-space
+# dbs-address-space

 ## Design

-The db-address-space crate is an address space manager for virtual machines, which manages memory and MMIO resources resident in the guest physical address space.
+The dbs-address-space crate is an address space manager for virtual machines, which manages memory and MMIO resources resident in the guest physical address space.

 ```rust
 pub struct AddressSpaceRegion {